Casper Mountain, Wyoming FM/TV

 On a side note, I was surprised as to how many licensed stations in Casper were off air or experiencing technical difficulties when I was in town in November of 2010.
 You'll see more of this as we move on later.
 From the same tower as labeled in the picture above, three television stations make their way down the mountain to Casper.
 KFNB, the local FOX affiliate, broadcasts digitally on UHF-20.
 The final station is one of only two receivable analog stations still left in the Casper area, (the other being a TBN station -- K33GI), K26ES.
 K26ES, along with the previous stations listed have been on the air as far back as I can remember.
 K26ES is the analog equivilaent of KFNB's DT-2 subchannel, the CW network affiliate.
 It goes by KWYF/K26ES.

 As we continue moving right (or east in real life) on the picture at the top of the page, we run into the final tower of note.
 This tower carries all of the stations owned by Gapwest broadcasting (now Townsquare media) and formerly Clear Channel owned.
 The picture above shows the former tower of "KMGW".
 These calls were previously carried from this tower, but are sadly, now overtaken by KMLD which comes from another tower we'll see later.
 Anyway, the tower carries KRVK 107.7 "Radio Without Rules," which I always knew as '107.9 the River,' back in the days when it was licensed to "Midwest" Wyoming, instead of "Vista West," wherever the heck that is.
 KRVK is one of (as mentioned previously) a significant number of rock stations serving Casper... and I thought Salt Lake was bad.
 Radio Locator lists KRVK as AAA, but in the end its still rock and roll to me.
 On the same tower, is top 40 blaster KTRS (which I knew better as a hard rocker on 95.5 back in the day).
 KWYY, 95.5 took the place of KTRS some time in the late 90s, and the format became country.
 KTRS was a ground breaker for me in the 90s and opened up my music tastes to Nirvana and Pearl Jam, but alas, it has gone the way of top 40.
 On the same tower is another rocker KRNK, 96.7 FM.
 KRNK is also owned by Townsquare Media.
 KRNK was carrying a harder rock format that was very hit and miss with me, and was not one of the stations I listened to while on the mountain.
 KCWY, the NBC affiliate for Casper, broadcasts on VHF-12, but through the use of PSIP, shows 13 comes from the same tower.
-KDAD 92.5 is scheduled to move to this very same tower, as is KZQL (tower below).
+KDAD 92.5 comes from this very same tower, as does KZQL.
 KDAD is currently licensed to Bar Nunn, and is one of 3 country stations in Casper.
 Rock and Country are basically what defines Casper radio stations.
 Some of them are clear failures (KQLT) and some are clear winners (KKWY).
 As for rock, KASS still has a following according to the numbers, but KTED is kicking everyone's behind in that department.
 KTED's signal is rebroadcasted across the state as Wyoming's Pure Rock Radio Network.
 KHAD 104.5 Upton, WY is one of my semi-semi-locals in Sheridan.

 And that concludes Tower Hill.
 We now head west on the mountain to a site that has had a long history here on Casper Mountain...
 The Analog KTWO Site.